nnnsss999/llmattacks/docs/glossary.md

 ### Wired Robot Violence
 A Wired magazine case study describing how autonomous robots can be directed to cause physical harm when driven by unsafe prompts.

+### Wayback Machine
+An internet archive used by `refresh_links.py` to store snapshots of external URLs referenced in the catalog.

 ### Social Engineering
 Using human manipulation techniques—such as persuasion or impersonation—to